Bisonai/datamaxi-python/README.md

 ### Environment Variables

-You may use environment variables to configure the DataMaxi+ client to avoid any inline boilerplate.
+You may use environment variables to configure the SDK to avoid any inline boilerplate.

 | Env                | Description                                  |
 | ------------------ | -------------------------------------------- |